antdee/blockchain_3/README.md

 `OpenError: IO error: lock ./chaindata/LOCK: already held by process` I would like a more elegant way to run the app than pasting the whole code in the node terminal.

-Also, I would like some help splitting the code into different files.
-I was thinking having simpleChain.js, levelSandbox.js and server.js.
-I understand this will be done by somehow exporting modules and importing them.